wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 The goal for 7.0 is to keep the scope as limited as possible to assure a rapid release of 7 so development of 7.1 can start as soon as possible.
 The more scope we add to 7.0, the more risk we add that it cannot be delivered in a timely fashion.

 1. Agree on the [new defaults for Perl 7](Defaults-for-v7).
+1. Update pod/ policy documents to state how development has changed.
 1. Agree on how -e and -E will work (-5 by default)
 1. Add use v5 to all perl code
 1. Change perl to [require v5/v7 protocol specification](Perl-Protocol-Declaration)